software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/ExitAnimations.md

 ```

 ## Predefined Animations
-If you cannot find animation that suit you then, please create your custom animation.
-If you think that the animation should be
-here then, plase open an issue or even better pull-request.
+If you cannot find an animation that suits you then please create your custom animation.
+If you think that the animation should be here, please open an issue or create a pull request.

 ### Fade